YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## _VERY IMPORTANT OPENING NOTE_
 Azur Lane is a special little gem of a game.
 In a mobile market saturated by predatory, thinly disguised gambling simulators posing as RPGs, where the only valid choice is the rarest, most expensive, most lootboxable one, Azur Lane bucks the trend by having ALL of its units entirely viable for all content, given proper gear and care.

-That said, however... to quote a wise Azur Lane Community member, "just because it works, it doesn't mean it's good": while all units are indeed viable, there are clearly objectively superior ones, and this Tier Guide aims to identify who are they and for what reasons.
+That said, however... to quote a wise Azur Lane Community member, "just because it works, it doesn't mean it's good": while all units are indeed viable, there are clearly objectively superior ones, and this Tierless Guide aims to identify who are they and for what reasons.
-Indeed, you could interpret the tiers as a relative measure of how much investment is needed to get these units to perform rather than a definitive measure of how good they are - a T0 would be a beast almost right out of the gate, whereas an untiered unit would require disproportionate amounts of effort - but I'd recommend treating the tiers as they're meant to be, according to the criteria below.
+A few years at this and counting, and it's become to me abundantly clear that tiers cause a lot more issues than they actually solve; most people only pay attention to the tier and ignore the reasons why they're tiered that way, engage in pointless debates over which tier is *right* (like it's not all subjective anyway) and are left knowing just as much as they did before about the unit itself or how they are supposed to use it.
-The descriptions are by far more important than the tierings themselves; a T0 used improperly will be laughed at by a T2 used properly, for instance.
+The Tierless Guide means to dispense with all that nonsense and tell you all the important stuff, with none of the nastiness and drivel that inevitably follows tiers.
+Should you still wish for a shorter form writeup on what the units are like, [consider checking the Ko-Fi posts here.](https://ko-fi.com/ywisguides#).
 Whatever the case and however you choose to read this guide, I want to stress this - ALL units are viable, SOME are better than others, NONE of them will work if you don't know how to use them.
 Good reading, and godspeed cap'n!
 ## _VERY IMPORTANT OPENING NOTE_